-The "Additional Insured" status requirement on the COI helps to prevent liability and costs from falling to the University when an incident or claim occurs due to the actions or fault of the IC or their equipment.
-The COI is something that the IC would obtain from their Insurance Agent.
+The "Additional Insured" status requirement on the COI helps to prevent liability and costs from falling to the University when an incident or claim occurs due to the actions or fault of the Contractor or their equipment.
+The COI is something that the Contractor would obtain from their insurance agent.
 This is a common business practice between two contractual parties.

 The Certificate of Insurance should include the following:

-- The COI must show proof of the following coverages: General Liability - $1,000,000 Coverage Limit, Auto Liability (if applicable to services) - $1,000,000, Workers Comp/Employers Liability - As per State Statute (unless IC is exempt from WC)
+- Proof of the following coverages: General Liability - $1,000,000 Coverage Limit; Auto Liability (if applicable to services) - $1,000,000; Workers Comp/Employers Liability - as per State Statute (unless Contractor is exempt from Workers Comp).

-- The COI must show Stetson University, Inc. as both the Certificate Holder AND as an Additional Insured in regards to IC's services.
+- Stetson University, Inc. listed as both the Certificate Holder and as an Additional Insured in regards to Contractor's services.